 To understand how leadership can be shown by creative class types who may have no executive potential, we need to see how they can show leadership without being leaders.
 The more dynamic the situation, the more that leadership becomes a brief one-off act that can come from any direction: down, up, sideways or even outside the organization.
 The concept of a stable leadership role, the top position in a static hierarchy, is becoming a dinosaur.

-Anxiety caused by rapid change drives us to hold onto any form of stability.
-As a result, we focus on the statics of leadership: what sort of person it takes to occupy a certain role.
+Anxiety caused by rapid change drives us to look for some sort of stability.
+As a result, we are still talking about the statics of leadership: what it takes to occupy a certain role.
 But roles are fixed elements in stable structures.
-A dynamic world needs to shift its vision of leadership to something equally dynamic.
-If leadership is no longer a role, then we need to see how it can be shown as a one-off act in a dynamic, fluid context.
+A dynamic world needs to shift its concept of leadership to something equally dynamic.
+If leadership is no longer a role, then we need to explore what it means to evolve from our focus on being a leader to showing leadership.

 The Core Meaning of Leadership

-Providing direction has always been central to the meaning of leadership and how it contributes to group success.
-Hence the importance of vision.
-Whether we view leadership as emanating from a single person at the top of a hierarchy or as emerging on a one-off basis from elsewhere, providing direction is what leadership has always done.
+Providing direction is central to the meaning of leadership and how it contributes to group success, hence the importance of vision.
+Whether we view leadership as emanating from a single person at the top of a hierarchy or as emerging on a one-off basis from elsewhere, providing direction is central.

 However, the very idea of being a leader is in crisis.
 Complexity and rapid change are making it harder and harder for those at the top to provide direction.
-But rather than deny that executives are leaders, we moved the goal posts by inventing post-heroic leadership.
+But rather than facing reality and letting go of the conviction that they are leaders, we are moving the goal posts.
+Instead of retaining the idea that leaders provide direction, we invented post-heroic leadership.
 Executives are now facilitators who draw ideas for new directions out of their teams.
-Such leadership has been rightly called "paradoxical" because it suggests "leading by not leading."1
+Such leadership has been called "paradoxical" and rightly so because it suggests "leading by not leading."1

-Unfortunately, switching from being a leader to showing leadership faces a huge obstacle: we are deeply committed to the idea that leaders occupy key roles in groups.
+Unfortunately, switching from being a leader to showing leadership may seem reasonable, but it runs up against a huge obstacle: we are deeply committed to the idea of being a leader.

 Being a Leader

-Strong biological and psychological forces make it hard to shake off the notion that leaders are in charge of groups.
-Biologically, we share with higher animals a propensity to form hierarchies with one dominant individual at the top.
-Psychologically, our vision of an ideal leader parallels our image of an ideal parent.
+Strong biological and psychological forces make it hard to shake off the notion that leaders occupy a role in charge of groups.
+Biologically, we share with most other higher animals a propensity to form ourselves into hierarchies with one dominant individual at the top.
+Psychologically, our vision of an ideal leader closely parallels our conception of an ideal parent.